-I’ve been in landscaping for four years now.
-I started out in the department as a Tech I. About a year later I moved up to Tech II, and a year ago I was promoted to the Tech III position.
-I’ve been with St. John Medical Center since August of 1989 in a variety of positions.
+I’ve been in landscaping for over four years.
+I started out in the department as a Tech I. About a year later I moved up to Tech II, and then Tech III.
+In 2022 I was promoted to the supervisor role.
+I’ve been with this hospital since August of 1989 in a variety of positions.
 For the first three decades of my career here I worked in three different areas, the health club, the pharmacy, and on the receiving dock.

 How did you transition into landscaping?

 My entire life I’ve enjoyed working outside and doing landscaping chores.
 I’m a self-described neat freak which means I really take pride in results of my work and I love my outdoor spaces to be meticulous and beautiful.
 About three years ago the Landscaping Manager at the time told me there was an opening in the department.
-Working in landscaping is something I’ve wanted to do my entire life, so I jumped at the chance to join the team.
-I’m now in a position where I help my manager oversee the mowing crew and I love it.
+Working in landscaping is something I’ve wanted to do my entire life, so I jumped at the chance to join the team and I love it.

 What’s the best part of your job?